gigobyte/ui-stack/README.md

 [![Install from chrome web store](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_340x96.png)](https://chrome.google.com/webstore/detail/ui-stack/ijagbooglignnjecmjnmdfapfbgblkdk)

+You can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ui-stack/ijagbooglignnjecmjnmdfapfbgblkdk)

 You can also install it locally by cloning this repo and following the [official tutorial](https://developer.chrome.com/extensions/getstarted#unpacked)

 # Contribution